-I always enjoy visiting historic covered bridges during my travels around New York, so on a recent trip to the Adirondacks, I was excited to check out Jay Covered Bridge.
+I always enjoy visiting historic covered bridges during my travels around New York, so on a recent trip to see fall foliage in the Adirondacks, I was excited to check out Jay Covered Bridge.

 Jay Covered Bridge is located in the community of Jay in Essex County, New York.
 It’s roughly 25-30 minutes from both the town of Lake Placid and Ausable Chasm, a popular attraction in the area.
 In fact, if you drive between the two spots, you’ll pass within a few hundred yards of this beautiful covered bridge.

 Jay Covered Bridge was completed in 1857 by George Burt to replace a bridge on the same location that was lost the year prior in the flood.

 Over the years, the bridge was damaged several times, most notably in 1953 when a heavy truck fell through the bridge.
 In 1997, a modern bridge was built nearby and the road was rerouted around the bridge.

 Today, Jay Covered Bridge has been beautifully restored and is open to pedestrians and bicycles.
 Interestingly, it’s the northernmost historic covered bridge remaining in New York.

 The bridge crosses over the Ausable River and is 160-175 feet long (depending on the source you believe), which makes it one of the longest covered bridges in New York.
 It was built with a Howe truss design.